3901-5-09 Agent licensing and appointments.

 (4) No appointment shall be effective unless the appointee is licensed for that line of authority.

-(5) The superintendent will bill insurers for the appointment and termination fees.
-If an agent holds both a property and casualty appointment with an insurer, a single appointment/termination fee will be billed for those appointments/terminations that are processed at the same time.
-If an agent holds both a life and accident and health appointment with an insurer, a single appointment/termination fee will be billed for those appointments/terminations that are processed at the same time.
-In all cases, a separate appointment/termination fee will be billed for a variable life and variable annuity products appointment/termination.
+(5) The superintendent will bill insurers for the initial and renewal appointment fees.
+If an agent holds both a property and casualty appointment with an insurer, a single appointment fee will be billed for those appointments that are processed at the same time.

 (6) If the termination of an appointment is for any of the reasons set forth in division (B) of section 3905.14 of the Revised Code, the insurer shall provide a detailed statement of the facts and the reasons for the termination to the superintendent within thirty days of the effective date of the termination.
 Insurers who provide such statements shall be immune from liability to the extent provided in section 3905.211 of the Revised Code.